-How Do I Change My Name in Nevada?
+How to Legally Change Your Name in Nevada

-Going through a legal name change in Nevada might sound hard, but it's much easier than you'd think.
-This page will help you navigate the different ways to legally change your name.
-Whether through marriage, divorce, or district court petition.
+Going through a legal name change in Nevada might seem complicated, but it's easier than you'd think.
+This article will show you how to navigate the various ways to legally change your name.
+Whether through marriage, divorce, or court petition.

 Name change after marriage in Nevada is the most frequent kind.
-It's the core focus of our website and online service.
-So it makes sense to start here.
+It's the core focus of our website and online name change kit, so it makes sense to start here.

-It's common for married people to change their name.
-The laws of Nevada make it easy, granting this power to every newlywed.
+The laws of Nevada make it easy to change your name after marriage, granting this power to every newlywed.
 No court order required.

-Whether you're a wife planning to take your husband's name (or vice versa) or a same-sex couple, Nevada allows this using your marriage certificate.
+Whether you're a wife planning to take your husband's name, a husband taking his wife's name, or a same-sex couple, Nevada allows this using your marriage certificate.

-Your options are massive.
-Transform your middle or last, or even both together.
-Don't worry, we'll show you every possible new name sequence and combination.
+Your options are substantial.
+You can change your middle name, last name, or both together.
+We'll detail every possible new name sequence and combination in a moment.

 Switching out your middle name is optional.
 The following six choices are available when applying for your Nevada marriage license.